Kralja Tomislava 7

 • centuries-old fortresses guarding the harbor

 A small but important local tip: during summer, go early in the morning or late afternoon.
 The views are the same, but the experience is far more pleasant.
+Noon on the walls is not sightseeing.
+It is slow roasting.

 Explore the Old Town

-Baroque churches, hidden courtyards, stone staircases, tiny wine bars — it’s the kind of place where wandering without a plan is often the best strategy.
-It’s easy to spend hours simply exploring.
+Dubrovnik’s Old Town is compact, walkable, and full of historic detail.
+Baroque churches, stone staircases, hidden courtyards, tiny wine bars, quiet side streets — it’s the kind of place where wandering without a strict plan often works best.

 Just remember one thing: there are a lot of stairs.
+Dubrovnik is beautiful, yes.
+It is also secretly a leg day.

 Visit Lokrum Island